A Simple Way to Get Big and Strong Is:

 Calisthenics VS Powerbuilding – Strength Wars!

-Powerbuilding is a great way to work out if you want to build muscle and strength in equal measure.
+Powerbuilding is a great way to work out if you want to build muscle and achieve strength gains in equal measure.

 It’s a fun but challenging way to train that makes a welcome change from standard bodybuilding powerlifting workouts.

-Because it involves lifting heavy weights, especially for the “big three” exercises, it’s not a good workout for absolute beginners.
+Because it involves lifting heavy weights, especially for the “big three” exercises, it’s not a good workout for absolute beginners in weightlifting.

-But, if you have mastered the squat, deadlift, and bench press, powerbuilding is a logical step up from whatever you’ve been training for before.
+But, once you have mastered the big lifts, the squat, deadlift, and bench press, powerbuilding is a logical step up for your training routine.

 What’s Next

-To that end, you need to work on your technique.
+To that end, you need to work on your technique in these important compound movements.

-Begin with deadlifts because they do not require as much mobility as squats and yet still offer these 37 remarkable deadlift benefits to unleash your fitness fast.
+Begin with deadlifts because they do not require as much mobility as squats and yet still offer remarkable benefits to unleash your fitness fast.

-- First, know what muscles deadlifts work, and then you will understand why the deadlift can transform your life.
+- First, know what muscles do deadlifts work, and then you will understand why the deadlift can transform your body & life.

 - Second, learn how to deadlift like a boss in 5 simple steps.

-- Third, review the top 15 proper deadlift checklist form tips for beginners I wish I had when I started to deadlift.
+- Third, review the top 15 proper deadlift checklist form tips I wish I had when I started deadlifting.

 - Last, set yourself up with the best deadlift shoes and best deadlift shin guards to avoid injury so you can keep on training!